Anna-Marie McLemore: Career

 Their fifth novel, Dark and Deepest Red, is a split-timeline story based on The Red Shoes, set in 1518 Strasbourg and 2018.
 The book was published in early 2020.

 Their sixth novel, Miss Meteor, is about two girls attempting to change their town's future while they participate in a talent competition.
-It's their first co-written novel, together with author Tehlor Kay Mejia, and was published by HarperCollins in 2020.
+It is their first co-written novel, together with author Tehlor Kay Mejia, and was published by HarperCollins in 2020.

 McLemore's seventh novel, The Mirror Season, was published in March 2021 by Feiwel & Friends.
 It received a starred review from Kirkus.

 Their eighth novel, Lakelore, was published in March 2022.
 Lakelore follows Lore, who has dyslexia, and Bastian, who has ADHD, as they navigate the waters of being teenagers who are trans, nonbinary, and Mexican American.
 It received a starred review from Kirkus.

 Self-Made Boys: A Great Gatsby Remix, is McLemore's ninth novel, published in September 2022 by Feiwel & Friends.
 It is the fifth book in the young adult series Remixed Classics, which features authors of diverse backgrounds reinterpreting literary classics through their own unique lenses.
 Centering on 17-year-old Latinx, gay, and transgender boy Nicholás Caraveo, the novel reimagines The Great Gatsby to explore not just the deceptive decadence of New York, but the struggle to find where one fits in, representing themes such as the racism and queer lives of the 1920s.

+Venom and Vow is their tenth novel, published in May 2023.

 Their novels have been translated into Turkish, Italian, and Spanish.

 They have also written several short stories and non-fiction essays for anthologies that were published with Ambush Books, Harlequin Teen, Candlewick, Simon Pulse, Soho Teen, and Algonquin Young Readers.

+In 2024, an anthology of short stories McLemore contributed to, The Collectors: Stories, won the Michael L. Printz Award.